yushiangfu/study-notes/d2-gpio.md

 ## <a name="pin-control"></a> Pin Control

-Chips communicate with external hardware modules through pins, such as the I2C bus (2 pins), GPIO line (1 pin), or UART bus (8 pins).
+In chip-to-hardware module communication, pins play a crucial role, such as the I2C bus (2 pins), GPIO line (1 pin), or UART bus (8 pins).
-Modern chips aggregate multiple functions into one pin, e.g., through proper settings, a pin can be part of a UART or I2C bus or a simple GPIO line.
+Modern chips often combine multiple functions into a single pin, allowing it to be part of a UART or I2C bus, as well as serve as a simple GPIO line.
-If device functionality is achieved by these multi-functional pins, each must be correctly configured before the device can perform jobs.
+To enable device functionality through these multi-functional pins, proper pin configurations must be set before the device can perform its intended tasks.
-Kernel introduces pin control so users can specify the pin configs, and the driver mechanism manipulates the pin mux accordingly.
+The kernel introduces pin control, enabling users to specify pin configurations, while the driver mechanism handles the manipulation of pin muxing accordingly.
-Note that chip designers decide whether a pin is dedicated to one specific goal or is part of different purposes.
+It's important to note that chip designers determine whether a pin is dedicated to a specific function or serves multiple purposes.

-Let's look at the example of UART1 and UART5; the former needs the help of pin control to behave, while the latter is pretty straightforward.
+Let's take the example of UART1 and UART5.
+UART1 requires the assistance of pin control to operate correctly, while UART5 follows a more straightforward configuration.
-Property `pinctrl-0` specifies all the required pin configs; each contains the `group` and `function` that are later in use.
+The `pinctrl-0` property specifies all the necessary pin configurations, each containing the respective pin `group` and `function` that will be utilized later in the process.

 ```
  uart1                                                               uart5